pythonarcade/arcade/doc/programming_guide/performance_tips.rst

 .. note:: Many readers can skip this section.

-The hash map is a Python :py:class:`dict` mapping :py:class:`tuple` pairs to :py:class:`list` instances.
+The hash map is a Python :py:class:`dict` mapping :py:class:`tuple` coordinate pairs to :py:class:`list` instances.

 "Hashing" works like this for any given sprite: